-In order to obtain an executable file for a C++ program, the following instructions under Linux/Unix can be used where the compiler is called through the command c++.
+In order to obtain an executable file for a C++ program, the following instructions under Linux/Unix can be used c++ -c -Wall myprogram.c c++ -o myprogram myprogram.o where the compiler is called through the command c++.
 The compiler option -Wall means that a warning is issued in case of non-standard language.
 The executable file is in this case myprogram.
-The option -c is for compilation only, where the program is translated into machine code, while the -o option links the produced object file myprogram. o and produces the executable myprogram.
+The option -c is for compilation only, where the program is translated into machine code, while the -o option links the produced object file myprogram.o and produces the executable myprogram.